microsoft/accessibility-insights-windows/docs/Overview.md

 Project | Responsibility
 --- | ---
 MSI | Create the MSI file that installs the application.
-CustomActions | Provide application-specific actions that are triggered during MSI installation CustomActions.Package | Package the CustomActions into the format needed by MSI
+CustomActions | Provide application-specific actions that are triggered during MSI installation.
+CustomActions.Package | Package the CustomActions into the format needed by MSI.

 #### Test projects
 The following projects exist for testing purposes:
 Project | Comment
 --- | ---
-CustomActionsUnitTests | Unit tests for CustomActions project Extensions.DiskLoggingTelemetryTests | Unit tests for Extensions.DiskLoggingTelemetry project Extensions.AzureDevOpsTests | Unit tests for Extensions.AzureDevOps project
+CustomActionsUnitTests | Unit tests for CustomActions project.
+Extensions.DiskLoggingTelemetryTests | Unit tests for Extensions.DiskLoggingTelemetry project.
+Extensions.AzureDevOpsTests | Unit tests for Extensions.AzureDevOps project.
-Extensions.GitHubAutoUpdateUnitTests | Unit tests for Extensions.GitHubAutoUpdate project
+Extensions.GitHubAutoUpdateUnitTests | Unit tests for Extensions.GitHubAutoUpdate project.
-Extensions.GitHubUnitTests | Unit tests for Extensions.GitHub project
+Extensions.GitHubUnitTests | Unit tests for Extensions.GitHub project.
-Extensions.TelemetryTests | Unit tests for Extensions.Telemetry project
+Extensions.TelemetryTests | Unit tests for Extensions.Telemetry project.
-ExtensionsTests | Unit tests for Extensions project SetupLibraryUnitTests | Unit tests for SetupLibrary project SharedUxTests | Unit tests for SharedUx project AccessibilityInsightsUnitTests | Unit tests for AccessibilityInsights project MsiFileTests | Unit tests to validate MSI project UITests | Integration tests to run AIWin.
-Tests for basic functionality and accessibility issues
+ExtensionsTests | Unit tests for Extensions project.
+SetupLibraryUnitTests | Unit tests for SetupLibrary project.
+SharedUxTests | Unit tests for SharedUx project.
+AccessibilityInsightsUnitTests | Unit tests for AccessibilityInsights project.
+MsiFileTests | Unit tests to validate MSI project.
+UITests | Integration tests to run AIWin.
+Tests for basic functionality and accessibility issues.

 For more information on test project standards, please refer to [Unit Test Bar and Standards](UnitTestBarAndStandards.md).